Floyd family has faith in conviction, braces for difficult testimony and images

 "She had tears in her eyes," he said.
 "She just acknowledged that she did all she could."

-"When he was talking about George, every time he dropped one tear I dropped two to three," Philonise Floyd said.
-"It was just terrible just watching him."

-Floyd's family and Crump said they believe the prosecution has put on a strong case, and were not concerned about the prosecution and defense's competing theories on Floyd's cause of death, or, the prosecution bringing in an outside forensic pathologist to supplement the findings of the Hennepin County Medical Examiner.
+Floyd's family and Crump said they believe the prosecution has put on a strong case and they were not concerned about competing theories on the cause of death or the prosecution bringing in an outside pathologist to supplement the findings of the Hennepin County Medical Examiner.

-Ultimately, the family and Crump said, strong testimony from key Minneapolis police leaders, including Chief Medaria Arradondo, who said Chauvin violated department policy and training, the bystander video and the length of time Chauvin knelt on Floyd's neck without rendering aid are too strong to overlook.
+The family and Crump said strong testimony from key police leaders, including chief Medaria Arradondo, the bystander video and the length of time Chauvin knelt on Floyd's neck are too strong to overlook.

 "The nation is watching, and they want Chauvin to be convicted," Philonise Floyd said.
 "I'm hopin' and I have faith that we will get justice.
 This is a monumental case.
 A case of this magnitude, everybody around the world is waitin' and they want to know what's going on."